Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 ServiceM8: Best for Sole Traders

 ServiceM8 is built for field service businesses and it shows.
-The app is genuinely fast on-site.
+The app is fast on-site.
 You can create a job, attach photos, send a quote, and convert to an invoice all from your phone while standing in a customer's kitchen.
-Pricing starts at 29 US dollars a month for the Starter plan (up to 50 jobs) and scales to 149 US dollars for Growing (unlimited jobs, online booking, asset management).
+Pricing starts at £25/month for the Starter plan and scales to Growing and Premium plans for larger businesses.
 Critically, it is priced per business, not per user, so you can add a mate or an apprentice without doubling the cost.
+Once set up, you can pair it with Xero for a fully automated invoicing flow; our zero-touch invoice pipeline guide walks through the exact setup.

 Tradify: Best for Small Teams

 If you already have 2 to 4 people, Tradify is worth a serious look.
 It is built by tradespeople in New Zealand and has a strong following in the UK.
-Lite plan is 34 pounds per user per month; Pro drops to 28 pounds per user when you have 4 or more.
-The scheduling calendar is where Tradify really shines.
+Lite plan is 34 pounds per user per month; Plus is 44 pounds per user per month and includes API access and advanced features.
+The scheduling calendar is the standout feature.
 Drag-and-drop job allocation, real-time GPS tracking of your team, and automatic timesheets make it much easier to manage a small crew.

 Do Not Try to Use Both